G2DA: Geometry-Guided Dual-Alignment Learning for RGB-Infrared Person Re-Identification: Proposed Method

+Although Fig. \ref{fig:keypoint} (a) (b) demonstrates the pose estimator functions well under both RGB and IR modalities, noisy pose detections caused by heavy occlusion still exist (Fig. \ref{fig:keypoint} (c)).
+To address this issue, we advance a novel Message Fusion Attention (MFA) module, which, in an adaptive manner, emphasizes identity-related part features while suppressing the meaningless ones (i.e., part features of occluded regions), effectively enhancing feature expressiveness.
+Specifically, for each image, MFA refines the extracted skeleton graph with natural adjacency of different body parts and performs multi-head self-attention among all parts.
+To fuse knowledge learned from different heads, MFA introduces a parameter-free message fusion strategy, acting as a soft gate to adaptively control what information should be fused.

-{\bf Graph construction.} Regarding the multi-level features in each modality, we construct an undirected graph $G = (V,E)$, where $V$ represents node set $ V^{m} = V^{m}_{l} \cup V^{m}_{g}$ ($m \in \{R,I\}$) and $E$ is a set of edges that formulates an adjacency matrix $A \in \{0,1\}^{(K+1)\times(K+1)}$. $A_{i,j} = 1$ means that the $i$-th and the $j$-th parts are connected and 0 otherwise.
-Notably, aside from local-local relations, we also model global-local relations by connecting global features with all of local features.
-In this way, global features provide context guidance (e.g., body shape, gender and clothes) to improve local features \cite{Wang2020DeepMM}, and local details, in turn, complement the global features with dispersive fine-grained identity information (e.g., hair, face and feet) \cite{Yang_2019_CVPR}.
+{\bf Graph Refinement.} We refine the extracted skeleton graph into an undirected version $G = (V,E)$ based on natural body-part adjacency, in which $V$ represents node set $ V^{m} = V^{m}_{l} \cup V^{m}_{g}$ ($m \in \{R,I\}$) and $E$ is a set of edges that formulates an adjacency matrix $A \in \{0,1\}^{(K+1)\times(K+1)}$. $A_{i,j} = 1$ means that the $i$-th and the $j$-th parts are connected and 0 otherwise.
+Notably, aside from local-local relations, we also establish global-local relations by connecting global descriptor with all of local components.
+In this way, global features provide context guidance (e.g., body shape, gender and clothes) to improve local features \cite{Wang2020DeepMM}, and local details, in turn, complement the global descriptor with dispersive fine-grained identity information (e.g., hair, face and feet) \cite{Yang_2019_CVPR}.

-{\bf Node embedding Layer.} With prior knowledge of body structure embedded in graph, each node is allowed to attend over its connected nodes, thus learning a set of parameters (i.e., the attention scores) used to aggregate its corresponding neighbors for node updating.
-During the training process, the message passing of meaningless nodes (e.g., part features of occluded regions) should be suppressed whilst that of semantic features is promoted.
-Worthy of mention is that we use multi-head attention mechanism \cite{Vaswani2017AttentionIA}, rather than a single attention function, to capture diverse relevant features, in which different body regions (e.g., the head, upper body and lower body) can be parallelly attended by multiple heads.
+{\bf Intra-Graph Attention.} In $G = (V,E)$, each node is allowed to attend over its connected nodes, thus learning a set of parameters (i.e., the attention scores) to aggregate its neighbors for node updating.
+Rather than a single attention function, we perform multi-head attention on each node \cite{Vaswani2017AttentionIA} to capture richer relevant information within each graph.
+It allows different body regions (e.g., upper body and lower body) to be parallelly attended by distinct heads, thereby raising the upper bound of feature distinctiveness for better retrieval results.

 Given the input node embeddings $V_{k}=\{v_{k}\in\mathbb{R}^{d}\} ^{K+1}_{k=1}$ ($d$ is the feature dimension), we define a learnable attention coefficient between every pair of nodes to evaluate their similarities.
 Assume that there are $L$ attention heads, for the $l$-th attention head, the attention coefficients between the $i$-th and the $j$-th node $\alpha^{l}_{i,j}$ can be formulated as: